jake-knerr/js-style-guide/README.md

 In other words, an `*.js` file tells the reader the file is a JavaScript file and adding "script" to the name is unnecessary.

+#### Don't overthink file naming.
+Give the file a name that makes the file's purpose clear without any other information.

+The technique of appending parent folder names is just a helpful technique, not a rigid requirement.

 ### Naming Folders

 #### Folders can have shorter names than files.